EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPreciPBench_datasets.rst

 -  The COSMO ensemble consists of 20 members.
 -  The gridded data resolution is 0.025° x 0.025° which corresponds roughly to 2.5 kilometers.
 COSMO DE, D2 and EURADCLIM data have been regridded to this resolution from their native grid.
--  COSMO DE forecasts (prior to May 2018) only covers part of the EUPPBench domain.
+-  COSMO DE forecasts (prior to 16th May 2018) only covers part of the EUPPBench domain.
 COSMO D2 forecasts cover the full EUPPBench domain.
+   **As a result, prior to 16th May 2018, a subset of the grid points do not possess any data and are set to** :code:`np.nan` **.**
 -  Forecasts are hourly, up to 2 days ahead, but do not include the analysis at 03Z.